CDR Industry — History & Structure

 Academic attention — papers per pathway

-Note: census pathways don’t fully overlap with the company taxonomy.
-Soil Carbon is the dominant research category (much of it agricultural).
-Afforestation, Mineralization and Biomass Burial have no separate tag in the census yet.
+Note: census pathways don’t fully overlap with our company taxonomy.
+Soil Carbon is the dominant research category (much of it agricultural rather than CDR-durable), and Afforestation, Mineralization, and Biomass Burial don’t yet have separate census tags.
+Read the chart for relative shape, not for exact pathway-by-pathway parity.

 Industry structure by country